rust-stuco/lectures/week6/slides.md

 }
 ```

-* The only difference here is the file name and location of the `kitchen` module!
+* The only difference is in which file the `kitchen` module is defined

 ---